Best EU Country for Business 2024

 Taxation

-The profit derived by a Malta resident company, whether in Malta or abroad, is subject to income tax at a rate of 35%.
-On the other hand, Malta doesn’t impose any withholding tax on dividends, interests and royalties remitted abroad and Malta has no transfer pricing or thin capitalization rules.
+Any profit derived from the activity undertaken by a Malta-resident company, whether in Malta or overseas, is to be subjugated to Maltese income tax at the standard corporate tax rate of 35%.
+Correspondingly, Malta does not charge withholding tax on dividends, interests, and royalties remitted abroad.
+Malta likewise doesn’t have transfer pricing and thin capitalization rules.

-transferring the pricing, i.e., selling goods or services to interdependent persons at intracompany non-market prices, enables them to redistribute the total profits of a group of persons in favour of persons in low tax states.
-This is the most straightforward and common scheme of international tax planning, which aims at minimising the taxes paid; thin capitalisation – when the activities of the company are financed by borrowed funds).
+Transfer pricing, that is selling goods or services to interdependent persons at intra-company non-market prices, can give them the possibility to redistribute the overall profits of an entity of related persons in favor of persons in low-tax states.
+This is the simplest and most ordinary scheme of international tax planning, which aims at minimizing the taxes paid; thin capitalization – when the activities of the company are financed by borrowed funds.

-It would seem that Maltese taxation is quite severe and the corporate income tax rate does not indicate Malta as a low-tax jurisdiction.
-However, that is not the case.
-Actually, in Malta non-resident companies are entitled to a refund of taxes paid, which allows us to talk about the lower level of taxation in Malta compared to most countries of the world.
+It would appear that Maltese taxation is quite severe, and the corporate income tax rate does not indicate Malta as a low-tax jurisdiction.
+That is actually not the case.
+In Malta, non-resident companies are entitled to a refund of taxes paid, which allows us to talk about the lower level of taxation in Malta compared with most countries of the world.

 All the income derived by a Malta company shall be credited, for tax accounting purposes, to one of four tax accounts, namely: “foreign profits”, “Maltese profits”, “profits from immovable property”, “non-taxable income”.
 Each type of income enjoys its own rules of taxation.
 The final amount of tax shall be credited to the fifth account “final tax”.

-In the case when a Malta company obtains income from trading activity outside Malta, and the “trading” concept includes both purchasing and selling goods directly and/or providing services, then the shareholders are entitled, upon receiving the dividend, to file an application and get a refund of 6/7th of the tax pre-paid in Malta; in such an event, the effective income tax rate shall be 5 percent.
+In the case of a Malta company deriving income from a trading activity outside Malta, whereby the concept of “trading” encompasses both the purchasing and selling of goods directly and/or the provision of services, then the shareholders are entitled, upon receiving the dividend, to file an application and get a refund of 6/7th of the tax pre-paid in Malta; in such an event, the effective income tax rate shall be 5%.

-Where a Malta company derives dividends from shareholdings or capital gains, namely interest or royalties, the same profits may be taxed at a rate of 35 per cent.
-After the dividends are distributed to the shareholders, the latter are entitled to claim a full refund of the tax paid in Malta at 100 percent.
+Where a Malta company derives dividends from shareholdings or capital gains, namely interest or royalties, the same profits may be taxed at a rate of 35%.
+Where the dividends are distributed to the shareholders, the latter are entitled to claim a full refund of the tax paid in Malta at 100%.

-For a Maltese company to qualify for the exemption, the so-called “qualified participation” criterion needs to be satisfied.
-A qualified participant means that at least 10 per cent of the shares in a foreign enterprise are held by the company.
+For a Maltese company to qualify for the exemption, so-called “qualified participation” criterion needs to be satisfied.
+A qualified participant means that at least 10% of the shares in a foreign enterprise are held by the company.

-The tax refund system was extended since 2007, now covering all shareholders irrespective of their residence or;
+The tax refund system was extended since 2007, now covering all shareholders irrespective of their residence.

-Malta’s tax legislation has been brought in line with EU legislation: a Maltese trading company may henceforth trade in Malta provided the income derived from that trade does not exceed 10% of the company’s total turnover/income.
-Thus 90% of the company’s total turnover/income must be derived from overseas sources.
-In consequence, upon refund of the above-described tax, the shareholders of the Maltese company are left with an effective world-wide income tax rate of 5% taken on those profits.
+The tax legislation in Malta has been aligned with EU legislation: a Maltese trading company may henceforth trade in Malta provided the income derived from that trade does not exceed 10% of the company’s total turnover/income.
+Thus, 90% of the company’s total turnover/income must be derived from overseas sources.
+Consequently, upon refund of the above-described tax, the shareholders of the Maltese company are left with an effective worldwide income tax rate of 5% taken on those profits.

 Malta companies must file an annual financial statement with the Registrar of Companies.
 The names and addresses of the company directors and shareholders are matters of public record.

 Malta has double tax treaties with 41 countries.
-However, entitlement to any tax exemption under a bilateral treaty would require the company to show, for the tax authorities, that income constitutes foreign-sourced income and has already been taxed abroad.
+However, entitlement to any tax exemption under a bilateral treaty would be subject to the company’s satisfaction, for the tax authorities, that income constitutes foreign-sourced income and has already been taxed abroad.

-Malta offers a combination, probably unique in the world, of favorable taxation, strategic location, progressive regulatory environment, and high quality of life.
-With an overall score, Malta is bound to be a promising destination for international business development and investment, particularly for companies seeking expansion into the European and Mediterranean markets.
+Malta has probably no equal in the world in offering a combination of favorable taxation, strategic location, progressive regulatory environment, and high quality of life.
+With such an overall score, Malta is sure to be a promising destination in terms of international business development and investments, especially for organizations with plans of expansion either in the European or Mediterranean markets.

-With all these advantages, Malta emerges as an attractive jurisdiction for international business, offering a unique combination of financial advantage, strategic location, and quality business environment.
-It therefore, on this premise strategically justifies the reason for any incorporation of a company in Malta for those businesses desirous of dynamic growth and international development.
+With these advantages, Malta is increasingly an attractive jurisdiction for international business in a special blend of financial advantage, strategic location, and quality business environment.
+It hence, on this premise strategically justifies the reason for any incorporation of a company in Malta for those businesses desirous of dynamic growth and international development.

 Malta Tax and Customs Department